 Read More: 5 Best Joshua Tree Sunrise Spots

 Head back along Park Boulevard to explore (and climb!)
 Arch Rock.
 This unique arch sits atop a stack of boulders, formed from lava pushed up through the fault line.

 Unlike many national parks, Joshua Tree allows you to climb along the boulders.
 Get out, explore, and get your picture on top of the popular Arch Rock.

 Arch Rock is next to White Tank Campground, one of the park’s popular first-come, first-served campgrounds.
 Please be respectful to campers when visiting, particularly early in the morning.

 Continue along Park Boulevard to another famous rock formation, Skull Rock.
 Find a parking spot along the road and make the short trek out to the skull look alike.
 In the morning, the rock should be quiet, before crowds swarm in the afternoon.

-If you’re looking for a challenging hike, make the 3 mile round trip hike to the summit of Ryan Mountain.
+If you’re looking for a challenging hike, take the 3-mile round trip hike to the summit of Ryan Mountain.
 From the summit, you can observe sweeping views of Joshua Tree National Park.
 But be warned, this short trail is steep, covering over 1,000 feet of elevation in just 1.5 miles to the summit.
 This popular trail should be hiked in the morning, particularly in the Summer, before high temperatures hit in the afternoon.

-If you’re looking for a family friendly, easy hike, choose the 1 mile loop through Hidden Valley.
+If you’re looking for a family-friendly, easy hike, choose the 1-mile loop through Hidden Valley Trail.
 This valley was once enclosed by rocks.
 It only became accessible after the rocks were removed by settlers, revealing the Hidden Valley.
 Here you can spot many Joshua Trees and Yucca plants.
 This hike is perfect for kids who want to climb and explore the boulders.